 You can also catch a direct train to Porto from Lisbon.
 It takes about 2.5 hours and whizzes up the spine of the country, making a pitstop in the historic town of Coimbra along the way.
 Drivers will also be pleased to see that Porto sits right on the E1 motorway that connects the main beach towns along the Silver Coast and even north into Spain.

 The stunning architecture

 Porto is positively brimming with eye-catching buildings that should please even the most discerning architecture buff.
-The whole town is a mixture of grand European Baroque, tile-fronted azulejos churches, handsome mansions decorated in patterned ceramics – it’s lush.
+The whole town is a mixture of grand European Baroque, tile-fronted azulejos churches, handsome mansions decorated in patterned ceramics – it’s lovely to behold.

 Let’s begin with the Church of St. Ildefonso.
 Just a stone’s throw from Porto’s buzzing shopping hub, this one’s ornate blue tiles steal the show.
 They adorn a bold façade with murals that depict episodes from the lives of the saints and stories from the gospels.
 On the other side of town is the Igreja do Carmo, a twined church with sculpted statues of the saints on the frontispiece and a whole tiled side.
 Oh, and don’t miss Porto Cathedral, with its Gothic cloisters and Romanesque turrets that date back nearly 1,000 years.

 Architecture lovers should also be certain to drop into São Bento railway station.
 It’s much, much more than just a hub for the locomotives that run in and out of the city.
 Inside, an azulejo display is made up of a whopping 20,000 individual tiles.
 It shows scenes from the Battle of Arcos de Valdevez and the Conquest of Ceuta over in Africa.
 Around that is a glorious building that’s elegantly finished with touches of Beaux-Arts style.